Pauli propagation enables fast classical simulation of strongly correlated quantum systems: Numerical Simulations

 is a canonical model for describing interactions in electronic systems across a wide range of phenomenological settings.
 Changes in the balance of kinetic and potential energy ($t/U$) or connectivity $(\ev{ij})$ give rise to diverse physics, including metal-insulator transitions, magnetism, Mott insulating behavior, and high-temperature superconductivity.
 Furthermore, it serves as a fundamental benchmark for evaluating new computational methods for many-body physics.\cite{simonscollaborationonthemany-electronproblemSolutionsTwoDimensionalHubbard2015}

-In this section, we demonstrate the ability of vDBF to estimate the ground state energy of the Hubbard model.
-In the previous section, we investigated the Heisenberg model, which is equivalent to the strong-coupling limit of the Hubbard model at half-filling.
-In this section, we focus on the Hubbard model at moderate coupling ($t=U$) \textit{away} from half-filling, targeting the true ground state of the Hamiltonian.
-Analogous to the Heisenberg results, we first compute a large one-dimensional 64-site lattice, then a small two-dimensional 16-site lattice for which DMRG can easily provide benchmark results.
-We then study a two-dimensional 64-site lattice (128 qubits) for which DMRG results were challenging to obtain.
+In this section, we demonstrate vDBF's ability to estimate the ground-state energy of the Hubbard model.
+Having previously investigated the Heisenberg model, which governs the strong-correlation limit of the half-filled Hubbard model, we now focus on the intermediately correlated regime ($U = 4t$) at half-filling.
+To target the half-filled ground state, we set the chemical potential within the Mott plateau ($\mu = U/2$) \cite{pavarini2016quantum}.
+Analogous to the Heisenberg results, we first compute a large one-dimensional 1$\times$64 lattice (128 qubits) and then study a two-dimensional 8$\times$8 lattice (128 qubits) for which DMRG results were challenging to obtain.
+Furthermore, we validate these energies against Selected Configuration Interaction (SCI) calculations.

 In order to simulate this fermionic system with this Pauli operator representation, we use a Jordan-Wigner transformation to map the fermionic sites onto distinguishable lattice sites.
-The vDBF and DMRG energies and convergence data are presented in Table \ref{tbl:hubbard}, and the extrapolation plots are shown in Fig. \ref{fig:hubbard_extrap}.
+Similar to the 2D Heisenberg model, we used a snake-like mapping to define the MPO and initial MPS for DMRG.
+The vDBF, DMRG and SCI energies and convergence data are presented in Table \ref{tbl:hubbard}, and the extrapolation plots are shown in Fig. \ref{fig:hubbard_extrap}.

+For the 1$\times$64 case, DMRG is well-converged at $\chi=211$ and no extrapolation is needed; vDBF errors are reported relative to the variational DMRG energy.
+For the 8$\times$8 case, DMRG requires bond-dimension extrapolation, and vDBF errors are reported relative to the extrapolated DMRG energy.